rongjincs/rongjincs.github.io/_pages/about.md

 * STEM Education (Novel Models)

 # Recent News
-* [11/2020] My work in collaboraiton with researchers in University of Chinese Academy of Sciences on set function optimization problem has been accepted by the conference [COCOA 2020](https://theory.utdallas.edu/COCOA2020/) (recommended to submit it to the journal TCS).
+* [11/2020] My work in collaboraiton with researchers in University of Chinese Academy of Sciences on set function optimization problem has been accepted by the conference [COCOA 2020](https://theory.utdallas.edu/COCOA2020/) (has been recommended to submit it to the journal TCS).
 * [11/2020] My work in collaboraiton with visiting scholar in Wuhan University on Influence Maximization Discount Allocation problem in online social netowrks has been accepted by the journal [JOCO](https://www.springer.com/journal/10878).
 * [10/2020] I will deliver research talks.

 # Services and Activities
-* [2020]: Reviewer for the Journal Theoretical Computer Science(TCS).
+* [2020] Reviewer for the Journal Theoretical Computer Science(TCS).
-* [2020]: Reviewer for the Journal Discrete Mathematics, Algorithms and Application (DMAA).
+* [2020] Reviewer for the Journal Discrete Mathematics, Algorithms and Application (DMAA).
-* [2019]: Reviewer for the 2019 ITCAI Conference.
+* [2019] Reviewer for the 2019 ITCAI Conference.
-* [2017-Present]: Reviewer for the Journal IEEE Transactions on Multimedia (TMM).
+* [2017-Present] Reviewer for the Journal IEEE Transactions on Multimedia (TMM).

 # Professional Membership
 * IEEE